Pros and Cons of Buying a Franchise

 What You Should Consider Before Buying a Franchise

-Buying a franchise is often an option considered by people who ultimately want to own their own business.
-Increasingly, corporate employees experiencing downsizing or unfavorable work conditions may consider buying a franchise as a viable career option.
+Buying a franchise can be a great way for those with an entrepreneurial spirit to own and operate a business.
+Also, corporate employees experiencing downsizing or unfavorable work conditions may consider buying a franchise as a viable career option.

-According to the International Franchise Association, franchise businesses have a history of creating jobs faster than other businesses and the national average.
-This trend isn't expected to change any time soon.
-This positive economic outlook for franchises is enough to make people consider owning a franchise business, but is the franchise option right for you?
+According to the International Franchise Association, franchise businesses have a history of creating jobs faster than other businesses.
+The positive economic outlook for franchises has lured many investors into buying into a franchise, but is a franchise right for you?

-Before you take the leap, consider this overview of the pros and cons of buying a franchise.
+Before you take the leap, consider the pros and cons of buying a franchise.

 Pros of Buying a Franchise